pegasus991/career-counsellor-ml/README.md

 - Exploratory Data Analysis (EDA) on student data
 - Supervised learning models to predict `Future Career`
-- Model evaluation using accuracy, F1 score, etc.
+- Model evaluation using accuracy and classification report.
 - ML pipeline with feature preprocessing and hyperparameter tuning
 - Web API to accept student input and return career prediction (Not decided yet)
 - Clean, modular code and deployable architecture